koize/spmart/README.md

 * Online Website for customers to purchase and checkout online
 * Option to pick up items from the supermarket themselves or deliver directly to their homes with a delivery fee of $4.00
-* Online customers that opt to collect their items from the supermarket will receive a QR code after online payment that they will need to show to the supermarket staff to collect their items
+* Online customers who opt to collect their items from the supermarket will receive a QR code after online payment that they will need to show to the supermarket staff to collect their items

 ## In-store Purchases

 * Self-checkout system where customers scan their products themselves, and the system will sum up the total and process payment
 * Two payment choices: ATM via PIN Code, **OR** Contactless "PayWave" Credit Card

+## Non-functional features

+* Idle Mode
+* Used to keep the system in low power mode when no one is using or interacting with the system

 # Components used and their purpose